FULL FRONTAL NOTARY: Thoughts from OSN President Roger Rill

 Upcoming Notary Seminars!

-We are been approved by the SOS as an Authorized Provider of Training & Testing under the new law!
-So when renewing or applying for the first time, you can have your required training (and testing if a first-time applicant) done in Columbus with THE Ohio notary expert!
-In the near future, we will be providing training under our new affiliate, The Ohio Notary Institute.
-We hope to be able to schedule in-person classes again soon.
+We are approved by the SOS as an Authorized Provider of Notary Training & Testing!
+So when renewing or applying for the first time, you can have your required training (and testing if a first-time applicant) done in Columbus (or at our classes around the state) with THE Ohio notary expert!
+We are now providing training under our new affiliate,The Ohio Notary Institute.
+We'll be resuming in-person classes Spring of 2024.
+Watch for announcements on our Training Page.

 The virus situation has also prompted a mad, lemming-like rush among Ohio notaries to be certified by the Secretary of State to handle Remote Online Notarization; these are done over a video device, with the signer at a different physical location than the notary.
 The application process through the SOS includes a $250 fee for the training and testing, and there are ongoing costs for platforms, electronic journal, each notarization, etc. The single Authorized Provider specifically for RON training can be found on the SOS website.